 Some inhabitants who are now workers on the mining site, speaking to MAWA-Foundation narrated how their lands have been taken over by the Chinese company that is making huge monies and exploiting the community.

-Narrating their experience over the Chinese mining company operation, Bmuko residents in a similar narrative recounted how their lands were taken over by the Chinese company in connivance with the Bwari Area Council which is the local authority without adequate compensation.
+Narrating their experience with the Chinese mining company operation, Bmuko residents in a similar narrative recounted how their lands were taken over by the Chinese company in connivance with the Bwari Area Council which is the local authority without adequate compensation.

-Some of the community residents alleged that the company gives community compensation to the village head who usually does not disclose what was been collected, while others say the community head is very sincere and settles everybody as soon as he receives money from the mining company
+Some of the community residents alleged that the company gives community compensation to the village head who usually does not disclose what was being collected, while others say the community head is very sincere and settles everybody as soon as he receives money from the mining company

 A female worker who spoke to MAWA Foundation on the mining site and did not want her identity disclosed, said that over 400 trucks load from the site daily, and each of them pays N500 fee before they are allowed to leave the site.

-She disclosed that a 12 tyre truck loads 30 tons and each of the tons cost the sum of N5, 000 which equals about N60 million daily when multiplied by the number of tons and 400 trucks that load from the site every day.
+She disclosed that a 12-tyre truck loads 30 tons and each of the tons cost the sum of N5, 000 which equals about N60 million daily when multiplied by the number of tons and 400 trucks that load from the site every day.